Charlotte Catholic High School: Football

+Catholic–Country Day Rivalry

+Charlotte Catholic and Charlotte Country Day School (CCDS) have long been rivals across multiple sports; their campuses are separated by only several miles in south Charlotte and both schools regularly schedule each other despite Country Day not playing for NCHSAA championships.
+The annual Cook-Oddo Cup football game between the Buccaneers and Cougars (named after both schools' former coaches) is traditionally held early in the season as a non-conference game.
+The game alternates each year between the Bucs' Belk Stadium and Catholic's Keffer Stadium.

 Fine arts

 In 2022, the school underwent a $21 million dollar renovation for a fine arts center.

 Controversy

 Principal Healy

 In 2014, Jerry Healy, Charlotte Catholic's principal, resigned amidst speculation that he had been embezzling money from a fund set up to aid lower-income families in sending their children to the school.
 In 2015 Healy pleaded guilty to stealing more than $160,000 from the school as well as the foundation over a seven-year period.
 While prosecutors suggested probation with no action to take him into custody, in April 2016 U.S. District Judge Frank Whitney Jr. sentenced Healy to three months in a halfway house.
 Until this point, Healy was a well-known and well-liked member of the Catholic school system community, having served as principal at Charlotte Catholic for over a decade and working closely with the diocese for 44 years.

 Lonnie Billard Lawsuit

 On January 11, 2017, Lonnie Billard took action to sue Charlotte Catholic High School on an account of discrimination.
 Billard claims he lost his teaching job at Catholic due to him announcing wedding plans for a long time male partner.
 The Federal Lawsuit accuses CCHS, Meckenburg Area Catholic Schools, and the Roman Catholic Diocese of Charlotte of illegal discrimination of him due to his sexual preference.
 Billard was previously a teacher of the year recipient in 2012, when fully employed by Catholic, until his resign the same year.
 On October 25, 2014, of which just weeks before North Carolina's same-sex marriage law was eliminated, Billard posted his wedding announcement on Facebook.
 The lawsuit states that on Christmas Day he was fired as a sub at CCHS.
 On January 9, 2015, Billard informed Charlotte Media of his termination from Catholic.
 Multiple legal directors agreed that even though it's a religiously affiliated school, it does not have any right to refuse the Title VII of the Civil Rights Act of 1964.
 The complaint, filled by the state's office of the American Civil Liberties Union, declares back pay, benefits, punitive damage, compensatory damages for emotional distress, a court order blocking the school and Catholic leaders from taking similar actions in the future, and his substitute teacher job back.
 In 2021, a federal judge granted Summary Judgment in Billard's favor, the diocese implied it would appeal to the Fourth Circuit.